The following words and terms, when used in this chapter, have

 (B) any substance intended for use in the diagnosis,

-cure, mitigation, treatment, or prevention of disease in man;
+cure, mitigation, treatment, or prevention of disease in a person;

 (C) any substance (other than food) intended to affect

-the structure or any function of the human body; and
+the structure or any function of the human body; or

 (D) any substance intended for use as a component of